Jaiharishan/easy-finance/README.md

 ## EasyFinance

-EasyFinance is a website where you can search for formulae related to finance and do calculations.
+EasyFinance is a website where you can save your time by search for formulas related to finance and do calculations.

+## TECHSTACK USED

+- ReactJS
+- Bootstrap
+- Axios

 ## Contributing